About The Baxter Center

 2. Practice & Community: We design our programs to enable participants to enact what they learn, and to learn with and from each other.

-4. Teacher Leadership: We position and support teachers as professionals, cultivating and supporting teachers as leaders and co-designers of Baxter Center programs.
+4. Teacher Leadership: We position and support teachers as professionals, cultivating and supporting teachers as leaders and co-designers of BCSE programs.

 How we work